 Feature image: Via @Cacao70

-Looking for 2019 Valentine’s Day date ideas in Toronto that suit you and bae to…
+Looking for romantic ideas for Valentine’s Day in Toronto that suit you and bae…

 Toronto is a first class city, yet when it comes to spending time with your S.O. and…